python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Make sure to run tests *before* pushing code.

+Even if you run the bot through docker, you might want to [setup a development environment](#setting-up-a-development-environment) in order to run the tests locally.

 #### Lint before you push
 As mentioned in the [contributing guidelines](../contributing-guidelines), you should make sure your code passes linting for each commit you make.